datasig-ac-uk/SigNova/README.md

 3121151  127.0  127.0  FrCh384  [[23815.134765625, -6.114648840593873e-07], [2...

 ```
-where the `Stream` column contains the complex data in a 2D stream (44379.87109375-1.060924660123419e-06j) with shape of the integration times.
+where the `Stream` column contains the complex data in a 2D stream format, such as (44379.87109375-1.060924660123419e-06j), with length corresponding to the integration times.

 `SigNova` is a framework designed for detecting radio frequency interference (RFI) in astronomical data.
 It loads the input files specified in the `config.yaml` file, computes the minimum Mahalanobis distance to a reference corpus of clean data, calculates the scores of inliers to calibrate the flagger, detects outliers in new data, saves the results, and generates a plot of the detected outliers.

 In the `config.yaml` file, you can specify the input files for the corpus, inliers (calibration), and test data.
-You can also update different parameters such as stream transformations, vectorization, pysegments parameters for localizing the outliers, and compute the nearest neighbor.
+You can also update different parameters such as:

-The _Mahalanobis distance_ is a measure of the distance between a point and a distribution, taking into account the covariance between variables.
-The framework uses the Mahalanobis distance to identify outliers in the input data.
-The _signature truncation level_ refers to the level of truncation applied to the signature map, which is used to vectorize sequences of observations.
-A higher level of truncation results in a lower-dimensional representation of the data, but may also result in a loss of information.
+*stream transformations: time, lead-lag, and base-point.
+*vectorization: signature truncation level, compute expected signature.
+*pysegments: signal_tolerance ($2^{sig_tol}$ governs how much we split intervals in order to find an interval where the characteristic function is True.
+For example, if sig_tol=3 we have $2^{sig_tol}$=8, we will never go finer than 8.), tolerance ($2^{tol}$ is the minimum length by which we can try to extend an interval on which the characteristic function is True.
+For example, say we are on the interval [0,64] where the characteristic function is True, we try to extend to the right, and tol=2, that is $2^{tol}$=4.
+If [0,64+4] returns False, we will stop there. and just say that [0,64] is True.), use of `distfit` to fit a curve on the scores, set the threshold.
+*nearest neighbor: compute score per frequency channel.

 To run the framework, execute the `run_script.py` file using the command: